neurospeech/atom-filter.js/README.md

 Atom Filter $f()
 ================

 Simple function to create filter with simple JSON syntax.
+Arrow functions cannot be dynmically composed and serialized, but JSON based query can be easily composed dynamically and serialized as needed.

 How to use
 ----------